-How generating and compiling MPS modules actually works
+How generating and compiling MPS modules works internally

-As it was written above, a lot of information about a module is extracted into build script and stored in it.
-This required constantly updating a script when module dependencies change.
-For a solution, it's both reexported and non-reexported dependencies are extracted to the script.
-For a language, apart from the dependencies, runtime solutions and extended languages are extracted.
+As it was written above, a lot of information about a module is extracted into the build script and stored there.
+This mandates the user to properly update the script whenever module dependencies change.
+For a Solution, it's both the reexported and non-reexported dependencies that are extracted to the script.
+For a Language, apart from the dependencies, runtime solutions and extended languages are also extracted.

-So in order to generate and compile, dependencies of a module are to be collected and embedded into generated build xml file.
-Used languages and devkits are collected during generation of a build script from module descriptor files.
-The other information is stored inside build script node.
-On the screenshot below a module structure is shown for a project called "myproject" which uses some third-party MPS library called "mylibrary".
+So in order to generate and compile, dependencies of a module are to be collected and embedded into the generated build xml file.
+Used languages and devkits are collected during generation of a build script from the module descriptor files.
+The other information is stored inside the build script node.
+In the picture below a module structure is shown for a project called "myproject", which uses some third-party MPS library called "mylibrary".

-Arrows illustrate dependency system between modules.
-Purple arrows denote dependencies that are extracted to build script, blue arrows – dependencies that are not extracted.
-It can be easily seen that in order to compile and generate modules from myproject knowledge of "blue arrows" inside of mylibrary is not required.
-Which means that actual module files from my library may not even be present during myproject build script generation.
-Every information that generator needs is contained in the build script.
-Which is really very convenient: there is no need to download a whole library and specify its full location during build generation and generation process saves time and memory by not loading all module descriptors from project dependencies.
+The arrows illustrate the dependency system between modules.
+The purple arrows denote dependencies that are extracted to the build script, the blue arrows indicate, which dependencies are not extracted.
+It can be easily observed that in order to compile and generate the modules from my project a knowledge of the "blue arrows" inside of mylibrary is not required.
+Which means that the actual module files from my library may not even be present during myproject build script generation.
+Every information that the generator needs is contained in the build script.
+Which is really very convenient: there is no need to download the whole library and specify its full location during build generation and so the generation process saves time and memory by not loading all module descriptors from project dependencies.

 Sources and tests